 How to Arrange Pictures on a Wall

-You’re tired of staring at those blank walls and think it’s time to put some of your framed artwork and photos to good use.
-Good for you!
+Are you tired of staring at those blank walls?
+It's time to put some of your framed artwork and photos to good use.
 Nothing warms up a room like tastefully decorated walls.
 But where to start?

-Many people are stumped when it comes to determining how to decorate room walls with pictures.
-If you have a number of smaller prints and photos, creating just the right groupings can be a nightmare if you don’t do some advanced planning.
+Many of us are completely stumped when it comes to determining how to hang wall art.
+If you have a number of small prints and photos, creating just the right groupings can be a nightmare if you don’t do some advanced planning.
 Coming up with visually pleasing arrangements beforehand is the key to creating artful, interesting wall displays

 Here are some proven techniques for decorating your walls with pictures.
-They will surely help get your decorating juices flowing!
+These ideas will surely get your decorating juices flowing.

-Symmetry and balance is my middle name.
-After all, I am a Libra.
-I rarely stray from symmetrical picture arrangements in my home.
-This placement is ideal for a collection of images that are the same or similar in size or subject matter.
-Space your pictures at equal intervals along and around a center axis or point.
+Symmetry and balance are pleasing to most people.
+This type of art placement is ideal for a collection of images that are similar in size, color or subject matter.
+To accomplish this arrangement, space your pictures at equal intervals along and adjacent to a center point.

-If you have a group of pictures that are identical in size and subject matter, such as botanical prints, consider using a symmetrical grid pattern to create a dramatic display.
-A collection of multiple framed pictures has the same impact as a single large image.
-Get out your level, pencil and tape measure and plot our your placement on the wall!
+If you have a group of pictures identical in size and subject matter, such as botanical prints, consider using a symmetrical grid pattern to create a dramatic display.
+A collection of multiple framed pictures have the same impact as a single oversize image.
+Get out your level, pencil and tape measure and plot out your gallery wall.

-Although this type of picture arrangement looks totally spontaneous, it does take a bit of planning to create order out of chaos.
-Keep in mind you need to hang your pictures in a way to balance the visual weight vertically and horizontally.
+Although this type of picture arrangement looks totally spontaneous, it does take a bit of careful thought to create order out of chaos.
+Don't forget to hang your pictures in a way that balances visual weight vertically and horizontally.

 You could use a trial and error approach, but you run the risk of making unnecessary holes in the wall.
 Play it safe by arranging your pictures on the floor and making any adjustments before hanging them on the wall.

-Walls along stairways are often overlooked when it comes time to hang pictures.
-You travel up and down the stairs many times during the course of a day.
-In some homes, a staircase is the focal point of a room, or at least visible to other rooms.
-Don’t let this potential picture display space go to waste!
-Surely you have many family photos available – vintage and current – to create a family gallery.
+Even though you travel up and down the stairs many times during the course of a day, stairway walls are often overlooked when it comes to hanging art.
+In some homes, a staircase is the focal point of a room, or at least visible to adjacent areas.
+Don’t let this potential artistic expanse go to waste.
+Take advantage of all your online photos and prints to create a family gallery.

-Continue by hanging your other pictures above and below the first line of pictures, making sure they follow the rise of the stair steps.
+Continue by hanging additional pictures above and below the first row, making sure they follow the rise of the stairs.
 Maintain consistent spacing between the pictures – both horizontally and vertically.

 Mix and match picture sizes, frame styles and mats.
-Just lean your pictures up against the wall, stand back and admire your decorating skills!
-You can wrap the shelves along an inside corner to create a picture nook.
-Or, install two or three levels of shelves to create and entire wall display.
+Just lean your pictures up against the wall, stand back and admire your decorating skills.
+You can wrap the shelves along an inside corner to create a picture nook or install two or three levels of shelves to create an entire wall display.

-To keep your pictures from slipping off the shelves, use tiny bits of double-sided picture tape to secure them in place.
-Another option is to purchase actual picture ledges that feature a raised edge along the front to keep pictures on the ledge, and off the floor!
+To keep your pictures from falling off the shelves, use tiny bits of double-sided picture tape to secure them in place.
+Another option is to purchase actual picture ledges that feature a raised edge along the front to keep pictures from slipping.

-Unified groupings of pictures also appeal to my need for organization and cohesiveness.
+Like symmetrical arrangements, unified groupings of pictures appeal to a sense organization and cohesiveness.
 A unified grouping works equally well in casual or formal rooms.
-Here’s a great example: unify a collection of black and white prints with matching mats and identical frames.
+Here’s a great example: unify a collection of black-and-white prints with matching mats and identical frames.

 The pictures themselves don’t necessarily have to be the same size.
 Utilizing like image colors, mats and frames will unite the group.
-Include other types of wall décor that pick up the black and white theme.
-You can use any one of the above techniques to display your unified grouping.
+Include other types of wall decor that pick up the black-and-white theme.
+You can use any one of the above mentioned techniques to display your unified grouping.

 Great Picture Hanging Tips!